tf2/CNsolidate/README.md

 CNV detection using 12 independent change point detection algorithms and an expert voting system

-See example at the bottom for complete walkthrough
+See example at the bottom for complete walkthrough using synthetic data

 # INSTALL
 Download zip file or pull master branch